jhomra21/cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/README.md

 ### 🏗️ **Modern Architecture**
 - **SolidJS Frontend**: Reactive UI with TanStack Router for file-based routing and TanStack Query for server state management.
 - **Hono.js API**: Lightweight, fast API layer running on Cloudflare Workers.
-- **Cloudflare Stack**: Leverages Cloudflare D1, KV, Workers for a scalable and performant infrastructure.
+- **Cloudflare Stack**: Leverages Cloudflare Vite Plugin, D1, KV, Workers for a scalable and performant infrastructure.

-## 🚀 Technical Implementation
+## 🚀 Getting Started

-### **Database Architecture**
-This project uses a Cloudflare-centric database strategy:

-- **Cloudflare D1** (SQLite): Centralized storage for authentication data (users, accounts, etc.) and application data.
-- **Cloudflare KV**: Utilized for session storage, enabling fast edge validation of user sessions.

-### Client-Side Authentication & State Management

-User authentication state on the client is managed by TanStack Query, providing a robust, cacheable, and reactive "source of truth" for the user's session.

--   **Session Caching**: A global query with the key `['session']` is responsible for fetching and caching the user's session data.
-This is defined in `src/lib/auth-guard.ts` within `sessionQueryOptions`.
--   **API Client**: The `better-auth/client` library, initialized in `src/lib/auth-client.ts`, handles the low-level communication with the backend authentication API (e.g., fetching the session, signing out).
--   **Route Protection**: TanStack Router's `loader` functions are used to protect routes.
-The `protectedLoader` in `src/lib/auth-guard.ts` ensures that a valid session exists before rendering a protected route, redirecting to `/auth` if not.
--   **Sign-Out**: The `useSignOut` hook in `src/lib/auth-actions.ts` orchestrates the sign-out process by calling the auth client, manually clearing the `['session']` from the query cache for immediate UI updates, and redirecting the user.

-This setup decouples the UI components from the authentication logic, allowing components to simply use the data from the `['session']` query to render user-specific content.
+Follow these steps to set up your project for local development and production.

-## Initial Cloudflare Setup
+### 1. Initial Cloudflare Setup
 [Cloudflare Wrangler D1 Commands Documentation](https://developers.cloudflare.com/workers/wrangler/commands/#d1)

-Before you can run migrations or start the application, you need to create a Cloudflare D1 database and a KV namespace.
+Before you can run the application, you need to create a Cloudflare D1 database and a KV namespace.
 These will be used by `better-auth` to store user data and session information.

-### 1. Create the D1 Database
+#### Create the D1 Database
 Run the following command to create your D1 database.
 Replace `<YOUR_DB_NAME>` with a name of your choice (e.g., `my-app-db`).

 ```bash